By Agrippina Fadel

-Commissioner Elvin Villalobos opposed the discussion of an agenda item without any backup information, saying the commissioners cannot fact-check Bolton’s statements, and shared his reservations about bringing back Ottinot.
+Commissioner Elvin Villalobos opposed discussing an agenda item without any backup information, saying the commissioners cannot fact-check Bolton’s statements and shared his reservations about bringing back Ottinot.

 “It was a complete disaster [when he served the city].
-Every person employed by the city can attest to how much of a mess Ottinot was because he was manipulated by Bolton and Mike Gelin,” said Villalobos, adding that Bolton shared with him that former Vice Mayor Gelin even “received funds on the backend” from Ottinot.
+Every person employed by the city can attest to how much of a mess Ottinot was because Bolton and Mike Gelin manipulated him,” said Villalobos, adding that Bolton shared with him that former Vice Mayor Gelin even “received funds on the backend” from Ottinot.

-“We are being pushed by one [commissioner] to make a decision that will affect every single person in the room, everything we do, and every procedure we have.
+“We are being pushed by one [commissioner] to make a decision that will affect everyone in the room, everything we do, and every procedure we have.
 It is unacceptable,” said Villalobos.

 Bolton said he asked the staff for the list of firms who applied last time the city hired an attorney and shared that information with other commissioners in an email the night before the meeting.
 Ottinot’s information was included.

-Mayor Gomez said the email did not mention its connection to the item in question.
+Mayor Gomez said the email did not mention its connection to the item.
 All the information should have been included in the commission’s packets six days before the meeting to give everyone time to read the materials.

 “This is highly inappropriate and improper.
 It is an attempt of one person on the commission to try and sandbag our city attorney and the process of how they are hired,” Gomez said, adding that Bolton did not give his colleagues a chance to do any due diligence and research.

-She called for a fair and competent hiring process and reminded the commission that their actions affect the city, how it operates and is perceived, and whether the people would want to do business in Tamarac.
+She called for a fair and competent hiring process.
+She reminded the commission that their actions affect the city, how it operates and is perceived, and whether the people would want to do business in Tamarac.

 “I would like to believe this commission will not fall into that trap,” Gomez added.

 Commissioner Daniel’s reasoning for her yes vote was that since Ottinot worked for the city in the past, she considered that enough backup information.
-Besides, as a resident at the time, she “thought the firm was doing a good job and was wrongfully fired.”
+Besides, as a resident, she “thought the firm was doing a good job and was wrongfully fired.”